NDebx/NDebx/README.md

 <h1 align="center">Hi 👋,</h1>

-- 📚 **I study Software Engineering.
-Try to deepen and develop in expansion around Software and Cloud native computing**
+- 📚 **Try to deepen and develop in expansion around Software and Cloud native computing**

 - ☁️ **My passion, ambitions and fun is around DevOps and Distributed back-end systems, this is the area in which I want to develop myself in.**